DeMichael Harris

-DeMichael Harris (born July 12, 1998) is an American football wide receiver and return specialist who is a free agent.
+DeMichael Harris (born July 12, 1998) is an American football wide receiver and return specialist.
 He played college football at Southern Miss.
+Harris has been a member of the Indianapolis Colts and Ottawa Redblacks.

-Early life and high school
+Early life

 Harris grew up in Vicksburg, Mississippi and attended St. Aloysius High School, where he played football and ran track.
 In two seasons as the Flashes' starting running back he rushed 362 times for 3,649 yards and 47 touchdowns and was named the Warren County Offensive Player of the Year by The Vicksburg Post both years.
 He also won the MAIS state title in the 100, 200 and 400-meters as a senior.

 College career

 Harris began his collegiate career at Hinds Community College.
 He caught 29 passes for 259 yards and returned 20 kickoffs for 612 yards as a sophomore.
 Harris transferred Southern Mississippi for his final two seasons of eligibility.

 In his first season with the Golden Eagles, Harris had 27 receptions for 241 yards and two touchdowns and returned 13 kickoffs for 312 yards.
 He switched positions to running back during his senior season due to injuries at the position.
 Harris named honorable mention All-Conference USA after finishing the season with 113 carries for 541 yards and five touchdowns, catching 34 passes for 346 yards and three touchdowns, while also returning 10 kickoffs for 282 yards and one touchdown.